neha-arva/green-corridor-system/README.md

 ## Overview

-This project is a prototype of an intelligent emergency response system designed to reduce ambulance travel time by coordinating hospitals, ambulance drivers, and traffic police through a unified platform.
+This project is a prototype of an intelligent emergency response system designed to reduce ambulance travel time by coordinating hospitals, ambulance drivers, and traffic police through a unified platform to create a green corridor.

 The system provides:

 - Real-time ambulance tracking
 - Hospital monitoring dashboard
 - Traffic signal coordination for green corridors
-- Dynamic route optimization and rerouting
+- Manual traffic signal control
 - Driver notifications and decision support

 ---